 Understanding the blockchain revolution

-Blockchain is the next frontier in emerging technology, and smart businesses all across Australia are keen to adopt it.
+Blockchain is the next frontier in emerging technology.
+Smart businesses all across Australia are keen to adopt it – uncovering ways it could save them time and money, and even disrupt their industries.
 But at the same time, it’s often not fully understood.

 So let’s look at what blockchain actually is, and why some are considering it the biggest technological breakthrough since the internet.